leonlinsx/minimal-mistakes/_posts/2019-10-31-freelance-monks.md

 4. I'm predicting someone judging me on my music taste now
 5. Sent in by friend and reader Tian
 6. No, I do not do this.
 Really.
 7. The realisation that you can do the same amount of work in a T shirt and jeans vs a suit must have been revolutionary.
 In some ways though, it was!
 Cultural change takes time.
+This applies to all places - for all their spiel about acceptance, try wearing a suit in a tech company and see how many snarky comments you get.
 8. I'm less critical than Taleb here of employment.
 Everyone has their circumstances on why they're doing what they do.
 Hey I need to pay rent too.
 9. Applies even to founders and majority control shareholders in a business, as seen by Uber and WeWork.
 The survival of the company (and investor money) is the priority above all.
 10. For more detail, see the O-ring theory of development in the "Other links" section